Color Theory Class

 - In addition, if using Acrylics, purchase either the “open” acrylics marketed by Golden Acrylics (these are slow-drying acrylics) or Acrylic retarder.
 Acrylics dry so fast that it makes mixing and experimentation more difficult than with oils.

-If you don’t previously have materials, and you are not sure that you will continue with art, I suggest that you get one of the little “kits” of paint offered at Michaels, but supplement it with colors that are not contained in it.
+If you don’t currently have materials and you are not sure that you will continue with painting, I suggest that you get one of the little 18 color “kits” of paint offered at Michaels, but supplement it with colors that are not contained in it.
+These beginner kits are carried under the brand "The Artists Loft" or "Reeves."You will especially need to supplement the kit with a tube of Ultramarine Blue and a large tube of Titanium White.

 Contact me if you are confused or need guidance. web contact form